-Segway Toursare the newest way to see the Battlefield!
+Segway Tours are a great way to see the Battlefield!
 Offering two itineraries, both recorded audio and live Licensed Battlefield Guide tours are available.
-Tours leave from the Reliance Mine Saloon on Taneytown Road, just down the hill from the old Visitor’s Center
+Tours leave from West Street in Gettysburg.

 • The Gettysburg Wine & Fruit Trail – Printable map featuring the locations of 10 local family-owned agricultural businesses.
 Enjoy a scenic drive and sample some wonderful local produce and wine along the way!

 • Reid's Orchard & Winery - Located in the beautiful and historic Buchanan Valley, just a short 20 minute ride from Gettysburg through beautiful orchard country.
 Tasting room at the farm open Thursday, Friday, Saturday & Sunday beginning at 12 pm.
 Also visit their downtown Gettysburg tasting room in the historic Jennie Wade Birth House on Baltimore Street, open daily at 12 pm

 • Adams County Winery - located just 15 minutes from the Inn.
 Taste their selection of fine Pennsylvania wines, including very popular apple and peach fruit wines.
 The winery is open 7 days per week from 10 AM – 6 PM.
 You can also visit the winery’s Tasting Room in downtown Gettysburg from 11 AM – 6 PM.